parikshitjanagama/Database-Engine-/README.md

 ###########################################################################################
-Please see the DBSqlLite.pdf to understand the requirements of the project
+The DBSqlLite.pdf to understand the requirements of the project
 ###########################################################################################

 To run the DBSqlLite.jave file, apache commons library jar file is required.